w3c/wai-curricula/content/index.md

 ### Involve People with Disabilities

 One of the most effective ways to learn and teach accessibility is by involving people with disabilities.
 This includes inviting people with disabilities to show how they use assistive technologies and adaptive strategies to interact on the Web, the accessibility features they rely on, and challenges they sometimes encounter.
 If you cannot invite people with disabilities, maybe you can find suitable videos instead.
 Yet make sure to guide your students through the process to avoid perpetuating existing misunderstandings.
-[Involving Users in Web Projects for Better, Easier Accessibility](https://www.w3.org/WAI/planning/involving-users/) provides guidance on working with people with disabilities ethical considerations and cautions.
+[Involving Users in Web Projects for Better, Easier Accessibility](/planning/involving-users/) provides guidance on working with people with disabilities ethical considerations and cautions.

 ### Communicate the Impact

 Often teachings focus too much on the *how* and insufficiently on the *why*.
 Yet understanding the motivations for accessibility is essential to ensuring solutions that are usable in practice.
 Good courses, training, and certification programs ensure that students understand the impact of accessibility barriers and features on people with disabilities.
-This includes how the learning outcomes, the teaching methods, and knowledge assesments are designed.
+This includes how the learning outcomes, the teaching methods, and knowledge assessments are designed.
 For example, students should not only know the different ways to provide text alternatives for images but also know in which situations each method is more appropriate from the perspective of the user.

 ### Embrace Universal Design